 The mission of Spirituality Programming at Culver-Stockton College is to sustain the spirit of the College's heritage as a College of the Christian Church (Disciples of Christ), by providing a caring and supportive environment in which students examine their faith, discover a deep sense of their being and express it by sharing their gifts.
 Spiritual Programming is guided by the College Chaplain, in conjunction with the College's Ministry Council.

 Chapel services are held every other week at 5 p.m. in the Merillat Recital Hall, located in the Robert W. Brown Performing Arts Center.
-For a list of local churches, Click Here.
+See a listing of local churches.

 All-campus assemblies (Thanksgiving, Advent and Lent)

 Counseling with the College Chaplain

 Care Mail (Emails informing of needs for prayer, expressions of concern or congratulations)

 To strengthen the caring community on campus, submit info for an email.
 With permission by the person, contact the chaplain with the names of faculty, administrators, staff or students, who have experienced a birth, wedding, illness/surgery or death.
 To submit information for a Care Mail, contact Amanda Sorenson, Chaplain, at 573-288-6420 or at email@example.com.